cxzhou35/Awesome-neovim/README.md

 ## ✨ Features

-- Transform your Neovim into a full-fledged IDE
+- 🔥 Transform your Neovim into a full-fledged IDE
-- Easily customize and extend your config by yourself
+- 💤 Easily customize and extend your config with lazy.nvim
-- Blazingly fast
+- 🚀 Blazingly fast
-- Sane default settings for options, autocmds, and keymaps
+- 🧹 Sane default settings for options, autocmds, and keymaps
-- Comes with a wealth of plugins pre-configured and ready to use
+- 📦 Comes with a wealth of plugins pre-configured and ready to use

 ## ⌨️  Keymaps